Top 10 Biggest Mistakes Endurance Athletes Make

 RECOMMENDATION: Fuel with one of Hammer Nutrition’s healthy, gluten-free complex carbohydrate + protein fuels for longer training sessions and races.

-Using Perpetuem or Sustained Energy as your primary fuel during workouts and races longer than two to three hours will satisfy energy requirements from a precise ratio of complex carbohydrates and soy protein, the latter of which helps protect against excess muscle breakdown.
-You stay healthier, reduce soreness, and decrease recovery time.
-Note: Whey protein is not recommended for use during exercise due to its possible contribution to muscle fatigue during initial digestion.
+Using Perpetuem as your primary fuel during workouts and races lasting longer than two to three hours will satisfy energy requirements through a precise ratio of complex carbohydrates and soy protein, the latter of which helps protect against excess muscle breakdown.
+You stay healthier, reduce soreness and decrease recovery time.

 Mistake #6: Too Much Solid Food During Exercise

-Mistake #7: Using Something New In A Race Without Having Tested It In Training
+Mistake #7: Using Something New in a Race Without Having Tested It in Training

 RECOMMENDATION: Train with Hammer Nutrition fuels well in advance of your event.